5 Chili Pepper Recipes: Bold Flavors & Heat Control Tips

 Thai basil pork stir-fry

-This quick and fragrant dish features minced pork cooked with holy basil and fiery bird’s eye chilies.
-Serve it over rice for a fast, flavorful dinner that packs a punch.
+This quick, aromatic dish features minced pork cooked with holy basil and fiery bird's eye chilies.
+Perfect for busy weeknights, it delivers authentic Thai flavors in under 20 minutes.

 Smoky chipotle corn chowder

-Creamy, sweet, and smoky—this chowder uses roasted poblano and chipotle peppers to create layers of flavor.
-Great as a starter or main course, especially in cooler months.
+Creamy, sweet, and smoky—this chowder uses roasted poblano and chipotle peppers to create complex layers of flavor.
+Ideal as a starter or main course, especially in cooler months.

 Korean gochujang chicken wings